GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         ...
         {total number of} Callbacks configured for Device Type: {your device type name}

-    Or if you do not have any Callbacks configured yet, the script will output:
+    Or if you do not have any callbacks configured yet, the script will output:

         0 Callbacks configured for Device Type: {your Device Type name}